How to Decorate Pretty Planters with Vinyl

 Use your fingers to rub in the vinyl decal to the white ceramic planter.

-Slowly peel back the Transfer Tape and remove it to the paper baking that you removed from the back of the transfer tape.
+Slowly peel back the Transfer Tape and remove it to the paper backing that you removed from the back of the transfer tape.
+You can reuse it.

 Adding your Flowers